SayantanKumar/heterogeneity_normative_modelling/README.md

 Figure 1: Our proposed multimodal normative modeling framework (mmVAE).

+## Datasets & Feature extraction

+### Datasets

+Our analysis included a discovery dataset consisting of individuals from ADNI and a replication dataset consisting of individuals from Charles F. and Joanne Knight Alzheimer’s Disease Research Center (ADRC) dataset at Washington University in St. Louis.

+ADNI data used in this study are publicly available and can be requested following ADNI Data Sharing and Publications Committee guidelines: [https://adni.loni.usc.edu/data-samples/access-data/](https://adni.loni.usc.edu/data-samples/access-data/).
+Knight ADRC data can be obtained by submitting a data request through [https://knightadrc.wustl.edu/data-request-form/](https://knightadrc.wustl.edu/data-request-form/).

 ## Acknowledgement

 This work was supported by the Centene Corporation contract (P19-00559) for the Washington University-Centene ARCH Personalized Medicine Initiative and